Screenplay: Ruth Prawer Jhabvala; based on novel by E.M. Forster

 The movie opens at twilight with Ruth roaming over the picturesque grounds of her beloved estate, the lingering camera linking her with the landscape of Howards End as surely as Margaret later will be.
 They share a similar feel for the beauty of nature.
 When she visits Ruth in the hospital, for instance, Margaret brings a bouquet of flowers, some of which Ruth places in her hair while being held to their date to visit Howards End as soon as she’s well enough.
 After her death, the movie takes a moment to again amble over the grounds she loved and didn’t get to see that final time, the flowers drooping in sadness as tears rain down on the brook babbling comforting thoughts.
 Ruth’s deep love for the land infuses every frame.
 Even Howards End’s title spirals like loose leaf vegetation over the credits.

 Rather than gleaning artistic appreciation from the learned meaning of books, paintings and music, all Ruth’s instinctive aesthetic responses are directly tied to the terra firma.
 While to the manor born, it’s an earthy romanticism which Ruth still shares with that farm woman caretaker.
 Howards End is like a French pastoral at times, a vignette by Jean Renoir or Jacques Feyder.
 It places nearly as strong a mystical peasant importance on the land as early Soviet films, which glorified serfdom as a bucolic life spent nurturing nature by sowing, plowing, harvesting and tilling the soil.
-While Ruth and Margaret are bonded by the shared experience of meandering over the grounds, as she crosses the furrowed fields of Howards End at the finale, having morphed into a fertile, earth mother figure, Helen will become another link in this chain of spiritual heirs connected by their proximity to the land.
+While Ruth and Margaret are bonded by the shared experience of meandering over the grounds, as she crosses the furrowed fields of Howards End at the finale, having morphed into a fertile, earth mother figure, Helen will become another link in this chain of spiritual heirs connected by their proximity to the landscape.

-Leonard will be associated with them as well when he wanders through that clearing of bluebells during his pilgrim’s progress.
-Learning that Leonard is descended from yeoman farmers, Margaret observes of his all night odyssey, “It was ancestral voices calling you.”
+Leonard will be associated with it as well when he wanders through that clearing of bluebells during his pilgrim’s progress.
+Learning that he is descended from yeoman farmers, Margaret observes of his all night odyssey, “It was ancestral voices calling you.”
 It’s ancestral voices calling all of them.
 These are the sort of ‘ancestors’ Ruth really cares about, ones that have nothing to do with family crests or aristocratic titles and everything to do with communing with nature.
 With rapidly expanding industrialization having brought an end to the feudal farming system that had characterized agriculture-based English life for centuries, country people like Leonard’s own were forced off the land.
-Migrating to the city failed to improve their lot so his flight of fancy in walking straight out of London (“just wanted to walk, to get out.”) seems understandable; he’s a man who feels compelled to get somewhere, even if he’s not precisely sure where he’s going.
+Migrating to the city failed to improve their lot so his flight of fancy in walking straight out of London (“just wanted to walk, to get out.”) seems understandable; he’s a man who feels compelled to get back to nature, to get somewhere, even if he’s not precisely sure where he’s going.
 The freedom of the outdoors is used as counterpoint to his cramped city apartment.

 Imagining himself striding through the same fields, he becomes the hero of the book he’s reading, The Ordeal of Richard Feverel in the chapter “Nature Speaks,” (“Ankle deep he waded through the bluebells.
 His spirit exalted as he breathed in the sun drenched air.”).
 He wanders through the fields at dusk same as we had seen Mrs. Wilcox doing at the beginning, indicating that the pull of the land is just as strong in him as her and why his child is ultimately worthy of inheriting the great house.
 The director, cinematographer and musician transform the landscape during these pastoral interludes into an enchanted realm, showing us the preternatural beauty characters perceive in their mind, making us understand why they should feel so drawn to the countryside, leafy lanes and commons.
 The movie is never more gorgeous to look at than during the canoe ride Helen and Leonard take, the beauty overcoming them as they kiss for the first time and let nature take its course.
 In the movie’s Romanticist view, it’s only those at one with nature, enrapt by her timeless wonders, who are worthy of inheriting the earth.